IBM/couchbackup/README.md

 ## What's in a backup file?

-A backup file is a text file where each line contains a JSON encoded array of up to 500 objects e.g.
+A backup file is a text file where each line contains a JSON encoded array of up to `buffer-size` objects e.g.

 ```js
     [{"a":1},{"a":2}...]